orangemn6/docs/content/school/compsci/journals/unit1-2.md

 **How do people share data in the real world?**

-Upload it to the internet, share it with friends or family or other people on the internet, fans of their content t
+Upload it to [[The Internet]], share it with friends or family or other people on the internet, fans of their content t

 **What are the issues with this internet setup?**